NWWayward/NWWayward.github.io/_pages/Equipment.md

  - Accuracy: -2
  - Range: STR /3
  - Speed: 13
- - Special: Using a bow always takes two hands.
+ - Special: Using a bow always takes two hands (even with Monkey Grip).
 Consecutive hits against the same target cause follow-up attacks with this weapon to gain increased Wounding, gaining +10% per hit, up to a maximum of +100%, which lasts until you miss a shot, perform an attack without utilizing this weapon, or use a Weapon Taijutsu with this weapon, which gains the bonus Wounding percentage to its damage, but then resets it back to +0% afterward.
 Combat Acupuncture and Surgical Precision can be used with this weapon.
 While Mounted, you have +2 Accuracy against unmounted targets and ignore the Mounted penalty to Accuracy.

 ##### Bow, Yumi
 Technically, it's called a hankyu, and kyudo practitioners would be horridly offended to hear shinobi calling all bows of this sort 'yumis'.
 However, ninja hardly care!
 The yumi is a much smaller bow, typically not more than four feet long.